Vocational Internship Program for Students

 Carpenter and trainees

-The Massachusetts Vocational Internship Program (VIP) places students from vocational high schools into paid clean energy internships during the academic year.
+The Technical Trades Work and Learning Program places students from vocational high schools, After Dark programs and CTI programs into paid clean energy job trainings during the academic year.

 • Receive valuable work experience as you begin your career in the fast-growing clean energy sector